ARM-software/SCP-firmware/user_guide.md

 - [Arm Compiler 6](https://developer.arm.com/tools-and-software/embedded/arm-compiler/downloads/version-6)
     (*6.13* or later)

+For Juno, it is required to have a more recent of GNU Arm embedded toolchain.
+We recommend to use at least the following release: 9-2019-q4-major.

 The following tools are recommended but not required:

 - [Doxygen](http://www.doxygen.nl/) (*1.8.13* or later): Required to generate